JoKra1/mssm/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or make pull-requests to main.
 Some problems that could use work are listed below.

- - Tensor smooth term setup is not very efficient and takes quite a lot of time.
- - Spline bases are always first evaluated as dense matrices followed by pruning zeros away afterwards.
-This is quite wasteful.
- - Fellner-Schall update computes generalized inverse for every term.
-This works but is not necessary.
-For univariate terms with a single penalty this could be based on the pre-computed rank (see Wood, 2020: *Inference and computation with generalized additive models and their extensions*) of the penalty matrix (for B-splines this is super easy to obtain).
- - Constraints.
-Sum-to-zero constraints (1.T @ f(x) = 0) are not so attractive from a sparse model perspective.
-However, that alternatives result in wider CIs is well documented (see Wood, 2017 for example).
-Finding a good trade-off is still high on my list, the alternatives implemented so far perform okayish.